-The core elements of Fair Dealing - integrity, trust and respect - are deeply entrenched in our organisational culture.
-All colleagues have a role to play in ensuring that Fair Dealing is at the heart of everything we do, from the way we design investment products and services, to our marketing and sales strategies and approaches, and to our after-sales care.
-To this end, we have established policies, guidelines and best practices to guide our colleagues in our daily activities.
+Fair Dealing is deeply entrenched in our organisational culture.
+All colleagues have a role to play in ensuring that Fair Dealing is at the heart of everything we do, from the way we design products and services, to our marketing and sales strategies and approaches, and to our after-sales care.
+To this end, we have established policies, guidelines and best practices to guide our colleagues in their activities.
 Our colleagues undergo online training annually to refresh their understanding of Fair Dealing.

-Customers and the general public may provide their feedback on our products and services via the customer service hotline or feedback form on our website.
+Customers and the general public may provide their feedback on our products and services via our customer service hotline or the feedback form on our website.
 Our independent customer complaint review process ensures that complaints are reviewed and investigated independently, effectively and promptly.
-An independent compensation review panel reviews claims and its decisions are communicated to customers on a timely basis.
+An independent compensation review panel reviews claims, and its decisions are communicated to customers on a timely basis.

-We have a customer advocacy team which champions our customer-centric approach.
-As part of its role, the team gathers customer insights and data, and overlays that with voice-of-the-customer benchmarking research by global consultants to gain better insights into the evolving needs and expectations of customers.
-To help provide customer service excellence and to foster trust from our customers, the team also collaborates with cross-functional stakeholders to review and redesign customer journeys, and monitors key performance indicators and metrics relating to customer experience across different customer segments against industry standards.
+We have a customer advocacy team that champions our customer-centric approach.
+As part of its role, the team gathers customer insights and data, and overlays that with voice-of-customer benchmarking research by global consultants to gain better insights into the evolving needs and expectations of customers.
+To help provide customer service excellence and foster trust from our customers, the team also collaborates with cross-functional stakeholders to review and redesign customer journeys and monitors key performance indicators and metrics relating to customer experience across different customer segments against industry standards.
+In 2024, the Bank introduced the Service Key Performance Indicators (KPI) framework and more rigorous service standards to further strengthen internal line-of-sight.